Momentum-Driven Forms and User Journeys in 2026

 - Relevance: Conditional logic shows only the next question that makes sense.
 If someone selects “Business” they see company size; if they select “Personal” they skip it.
 Relevance keeps people engaged and reduces fatigue.

 In 2026, the bar for form UX is higher.
-Tools like Antforms support workflow and branching out of the box—you define “when this answer, then go to this block,” so each user gets a path that fits.
+Tools like AntForms support workflow and branching out of the box—you define “when this answer, then go to this block,” so each user gets a path that fits.
 Combined with form analytics, you can see completion by step and fix bottlenecks.
 The result: forms that feel like guided conversations instead of paperwork.

 How to design a momentum-driven user journey